Cryptonit was a cryptocurrency exchange that ceased operations in 2019.

 Any funds remaining on the exchange after its complete shutdown on 15 July 2019 may be lost.

 Cryptonit exchange rates

 Typically, Cryptonit’s exchange rate is 2% to 3% below the mid-market rate.
-For example, if your $10,000 is worth 9.051 BTC according to the mid-market rate, you could receive 8.832 BTC from Cryptonit.
+For example, if your US$10,000 is worth 9.051 BTC according to the mid-market rate, you may receive 8.832 BTC from Cryptonit.

 What’s the cost of Cryptonit?

-When you purchase bitcoin on Cryptonit, you can have it sent to a specified digital wallet.
-This comes with a 0.001 BTC fee (about $1), but there is no fee if you send the bitcoin to another Cryptonit wallet.
+When you purchase Bitcoin on Cryptonit, you can have it sent to a specified digital wallet.
+This comes with a 0.001 BTC fee (about US$1), but there is no fee if you send the Bitcoin to a Cryptonit wallet.

 |Transfer fee||Minimum fee|

 |Credit card (Visa or Mastercard)||4.9%||US$2|

 |International wire transfer||0%||US$80||No limit|

 Though there are no minimum or maximum amounts you can trade on Cryptonit, there are limits for withdrawals.